telus/create-library/README.md

 - Use your IDE or any diffing tool to walk through the changes and remove any unnecessary files.
 - Pay special attention to `package.json` and your `README` files, as these will be completely replaced; however, you'll want to merge what you had in there before with what gets generated.
 - If you run into any issues, reach out to the [Architecture Support Team][ast-confluence].

+### 2. How do I keep up with the updates?

+Just run `npm init @telus/library` inside your root folder just like you did it the first time, and then review the diff to see what has changed and reconcile the changes with your existing code.

+### 3. What do I have to change if my package has source and distribution files?

+Configure `babel` and your build script(s) as needed.
+Then consider the following for a good setup:
+- Review the `package.json` `files` section and specify what files you would like included when your package is installed as a dependency.
+You can publish both your `src` and `lib` (or `dist`) if you would like your package consumers to be able to access the source code, or you can opt to only publish the distribution files (transpiled code).
+See more details about how this works [here][npm-files].
+Feel free to add an `.npmignore` file if needed.
+- Consider adding a `prepare` or `prepublishOnly` script to automate building & updating the distribution files.
+You can read more about these if you run `npm help scripts`.
+- Consider adding your `lib`/`dist` folder to the `.gitignore`, especially if you automate the creation of these assets.
+It makes sense for only source files to be committed in the repository, especially as transpiled code is often hard to read (there have been incidents where malicious code has been included on purpose within the transpiled code and made it into published packages).

+### 4. Why does my pipeline keep failing?

+Probably because the `lint` job fails!
+There are a few kinds of linting we have included with this template, and you should expect some of these to occasionally fail even if you didn't make any changes to the code.
+Here's why:
+- We are linting for security vulnerabilities using `npm audit`.
+The dependencies you use might be ok today, but not tomorrow if a security issue is discovered!
+- We are linting for outdated dependencies, because we believe this will encourage our devs to keep their apps dependencies up-to-date!
+The more dependencies you have, the higher the likelihood for those to be updated and hence cause your pipeline to fail.
+Refer to the [updated][updated] docs for more details and usage options.

+### 5. Why doesn't the version inside `package.json` get updated?

+Long gone are the days when you had to do semantic versioning manually!
+With `semantic-release`, the type of release required gets determined automatically based on your git commits, and with that you also get git tags and releases created automatically in your repository. `semantic-release` will take control of your `package.json` `version` field, which will get updated before publishing to the NPM registry, however the update won't be also pushed to Github.

+We recommend leaving the version as is at initialization: `"version": "0.0.0-development"`.
+Your NPM library consumers are encouraged to refer to the Github releases tab inside your repository or to the NPM registry page for info about published versions.

+### 6. Can I get Slack notifications when my library's pipeline?

+But of course!
+Have a look at this [guide][circleci-slack] for instructions on how to set up CircleCI integration with Slack.

+### 7. I keep getting errors on my local when I run `npm run lint`: `Error: Cannot find module '@telus/eslint-config'` or `Error: Cannot find module '@telus/remark-config'`.

+You probably missed the part where we talked about our centralized config packages.
+Have a look at [Local development gotchas](#step-4).

 ## <a id="step-6"></a> Additional guides